Citrix Systems (NASDAQ:CTXS) Updates Q1 2021 Pre-Market Earnings Guidance

 Pre-Market guidance to 6.20-6.40 EPS.

-Citrix Systems (NASDAQ:CTXS) last released its earnings results on Thursday, October 22nd.
-The cloud computing company reported $1.38 EPS for the quarter, topping analysts’ consensus estimates of $1.25 by $0.13.
-The company had revenue of $767.17 million during the quarter, compared to analysts’ expectations of $759.02 million.
+Citrix Systems (NASDAQ:CTXS) last announced its quarterly earnings data on Monday, January 18th.
+The cloud computing company reported $1.46 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.34 by $0.12.
+The company had revenue of $810.00 million during the quarter, compared to analyst estimates of $781.55 million.
 Citrix Systems had a net margin of 18.52% and a return on equity of 391.74%.
-Citrix Systems’s revenue for the quarter was up 4.7% on a year-over-year basis.
-During the same period last year, the business earned $1.52 EPS.
-On average, equities research analysts expect that Citrix Systems will post 3.93 earnings per share for the current year.
+The firm’s revenue for the quarter was up .0% compared to the same quarter last year.
+During the same period last year, the business earned $1.71 EPS.
+On average, analysts forecast that Citrix Systems will post 3.93 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Tuesday, December 22nd.
-Investors of record on Tuesday, December 8th were paid a $0.35 dividend.
-This represents a $1.40 dividend on an annualized basis and a yield of 1.06%.
-The ex-dividend date was Monday, December 7th.
-Citrix Systems’s dividend payout ratio (DPR) is presently 33.90%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 26th.
+Shareholders of record on Friday, March 12th will be issued a dividend of $0.37 per share.
+This is a positive change from Citrix Systems’s previous quarterly dividend of $0.35.
+This represents a $1.48 annualized dividend and a yield of 1.12%.
+The ex-dividend date of this dividend is Thursday, March 11th.
+Citrix Systems’s dividend payout ratio (DPR) is currently 33.90%.

-A number of equities analysts have issued reports on CTXS shares.
-UBS Group started coverage on shares of Citrix Systems in a research report on Tuesday, October 13th.
-They set a neutral rating and a $146.00 price target for the company.
-Smith Barney Citigroup raised their price target on shares of Citrix Systems from $195.00 to $205.00 in a research report on Friday, October 23rd.
-Royal Bank of Canada reduced their price target on shares of Citrix Systems from $162.00 to $145.00 in a research report on Friday, October 23rd.
-Morgan Stanley lowered shares of Citrix Systems from an overweight rating to an equal weight rating and set a $140.00 price target for the company. in a research report on Friday, October 23rd.
-Finally, Raymond James reduced their price target on shares of Citrix Systems from $185.00 to $145.00 and set an outperform rating for the company in a research report on Friday, October 23rd.
-One analyst has rated the stock with a sell rating, seven have given a hold rating, six have given a buy rating and one has given a strong buy rating to the company’s stock.
-The company presently has an average rating of Hold and an average target price of $152.93.

-In related news, EVP Sridhar Mullapudi sold 272 shares of Citrix Systems stock in a transaction on Thursday, December 3rd.
-The shares were sold at an average price of $126.59, for a total value of $34,432.48.
-Following the sale, the executive vice president now owns 17,608 shares of the company’s stock, valued at approximately $2,228,996.72.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Donna Nappen Kimmel sold 14,668 shares of Citrix Systems stock in a transaction on Thursday, October 22nd.
-The shares were sold at an average price of $135.39, for a total transaction of $1,985,900.52.
-Following the completion of the sale, the executive vice president now directly owns 79,654 shares in the company, valued at approximately $10,784,355.06.
+In other Citrix Systems news, CEO David J. Henshall sold 8,000 shares of the firm’s stock in a transaction on Monday, November 2nd.
+The shares were sold at an average price of $113.62, for a total transaction of $908,960.00.
+Following the completion of the transaction, the chief executive officer now directly owns 324,318 shares of the company’s stock, valued at approximately $36,849,011.16.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, CAO Jessica Soisson sold 414 shares of the firm’s stock in a transaction on Friday, December 4th.
+The stock was sold at an average price of $128.47, for a total transaction of $53,186.58.
+Following the transaction, the chief accounting officer now directly owns 26,727 shares of the company’s stock, valued at $3,433,617.69.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 38,896 shares of company stock valued at $4,906,861.
-Insiders own 0.54% of the company’s stock.
+Over the last three months, insiders have sold 24,228 shares of company stock valued at $2,920,961.
+0.54% of the stock is owned by company insiders.

 Citrix Systems Company Profile